Skip to main content

 Seniors with disabilities

 If vision loss is part of the problem, LEAP is one of the best free, state-linked options in New Jersey.
-For broader disability support, the state’s resources for individuals with disabilities and families page can help you find live assistance.
+For broader disability support, the state’s disability resources page can help you find live assistance.

 Immigrant, multilingual, and NJ Dreamer seniors

-GetSetUp offers classes in English, Spanish, Hindi, and Mandarin.
+GetSetUp may offer classes in English, Spanish, Hindi, and Mandarin.
 If you want a degree path, older adults who qualify as New Jersey Dreamers can still be considered for CCOG through the New Jersey Alternative Financial Aid Application, not just the FAFSA.

 Rural or long-drive seniors